-Pennsylvania law requires that the marital property of a divorcing couple be divided according to the principles of equitable distribution.
+Some states require marital property of a divorcing couple to be divided according to the principles of equitable distribution.
 Equitable distribution sounds like equal distribution but it actually means something different.
-In the case of a Pennsylvania divorce, equitable distribution does not mean equal distribution but rather fair or reasonable distribution.
+However, equitable distribution does not mean equal distribution, but rather fair or reasonable distribution.

 Understand How Your Marital Property Will be Divided.